 The inter-patient variability in the sublingual absorption of buprenorphine and naloxone is wide; however, the variability within subjects is low.4-7 Pharmacokinetic parameters for the combination products are similar to that observed for the individual components.
+The median time to peak plasma concentration of naloxone injection is 0.25 hours.8-9

-Generic Name Bioavailability (%) Metabolism Protein Binding (%) Excretion (%) Half-Life (hours) Buprenorphine 15 to 31 Cytochrome P450 3A4 96 Urine:30 Feces:69 24 to 42 Naloxone 3 Glucuronidation, N- dealkylation, and reduction 45 Primarily in the urine 2 to 12 Naltrexone 5 to 40 Not specified (>98% metabolized) 21 Primarily in the urine 4(13)
+Generic Name Bioavailability (%) Metabolism Protein Binding (%) Excretion (%) Half-Life (hours) Buprenorphine 15 to 31 Cytochrome P450 3A4 96 Urine:30 Feces:69 24 to 42 Naloxone 3† Glucuronidation, N- dealkylation, and reduction $45^{\dagger}$ Primarily in the urine 2 to 12 (oral) 0.5 to 1.36 (inj) Naltrexone 5 to 40 Not specified (>98% metabolized) 21 Primarily in the urine 4(13)

 Table 3.
-Pharmacokinetics1-7
+Pharmacokinetics1-9

-The half-life of parent molecule, naltrexone, is four hours; the half-life of the active metabolite 6-ß-naltrexol is 13 hours.
+\The half-life of parent molecule, naltrexone, is four hours; the half-life of the active metabolite 6-ß-naltrexol is 13 hours. †Sublingual and buccal formulations only; not reported for naloxone injection.